open-source-labs/Chromogen/README.md

 **Setters** tests the state that results from setting a writeable selector with a given value and starting state.
 There is one test per set call, asserting on each atom's value in the resulting state.

 ### Chrome DevTool (Optional)
 If the injected buttons interfere with the functioning or layout of your application, you can also control Chromogen through an optional DevTool panel.
-As soon as Chromogen detects that the panel has been opened and loaded, the inject buttons will disappear from the application view.
+As soon as Chromogen detects that the panel has been opened and loaded, the injected buttons will disappear from the application view.
 The recording and download buttons on the panel work exactly the same as outlined above.

 <div align="center">